 Pumpkin gooey butter cake is simple to make and tastes like fall.
 It is part cake bar, part pumpkin cheesecake and all delicious!

-Starting with a cake mix makes whipping up this fabulous ooey gooey pumpkin cake a cinch.
+This fabulous ooey gooey pumpkin cake recipe is easy to make because it start with a cake mix.
 It just takes a few simple ingredients and is ready to go in the oven in no time at all.

 Then you can enjoy the simple crust and rich ooey gooey pumpkin filling.
-They are a fabulous make ahead fall treat.
-Really this pumpkin butter cake just might be the perfect autumn dessert.
+Really this pumpkin butter cake just might be the perfect fall dessert.

 Are ooey gooey butter cakes a thing where you live?
 We are just a couple hours outside of St. Louis and if St. Louis is known for anything (outside of baseball and the arch of course) it is gooey butter cake.